Andrew-Montana/TimeSpender/README.md

 # TimeSpender
-My programm to count the time you're spending on something
+My programm will help you count the time you're spending on something

 This program is recording and couting your time spend.
 First of all you need to have MySql.
 I've to used xampp to start MySql every single time